Destiny 2 Servers Unavailable Overview

 DHCP is the network management protocol on UDP/IP networks, in this case, a DHCP server is capable of assigning the IP address and other network configuration to your PC.

-Although DHCP can facilitate the process of connecting, it is also able to give rise to the unavailable or unsteady network for activities like playing Destiny 2.
+Although DHCP can facilitate the process of connecting, it is also able to give rise to the unavailable or unsteady network for activities like playing Destiny 2 (Ascendant Challenge This Week).
 Thus, you now are supposed to disable this DHCP functionality and try to assign IP addresses manually.

 1. Go to Start > Settings > Network & Internet.